-The first step of the Fiber Farm entails distinguishing rewearable textiles from non-rewearables and then selling them in large quantities around the globe.
+The first step entails distinguishing rewearable textiles from non-rewearables and then selling them in large quantities around the globe.

 Textiles2Textiles is an ambitious organization based in Wormerveer, the Netherlands.
 We focus on textile reuse in its ultimate form.
 Our aim is to deploy technological innovations in order to literally reuse every garment and fiber.
 This is what makes us different.

 Our main product is PCC (Post Consumer Clippings).
 It is a unique solution that is used as feedstock for the textile manufacturing industry.
-Our Fiber Farms are the only producers in the world to process non-rewearable post-consumer textiles into valuable circular resources that are homogeneous, clean and traceable.
+Our Fiber Farm innovative textile recycling centers are the only producers in the world to process non-rewearable post-consumer textiles into valuable circular resources that are homogeneous, clean and traceable.

 Feedstock is provided by textile collectors.
 This feedstock contains non-textile contamination.
 This contamination (10-15%) is separated from the textiles in this first step.

 The textiles are sorted into product type (shoes, clothes, bags, etc.) and rewearability.
 The main categories of rewearable products are created and non-rewearable textiles are categorized in this process step.

 Non-rewearable textiles are sorted according to composition and color within a fully automated process.

 After the fiber sorting process,